AlfrescoLabs/alfresco-gradle-plugins/README.md

 ### Subprojects Layout

-The standard Gradle Java plugin [project layout](http://gradle.org/docs/current/userguide/java_plugin.html#N11D6B) is assumed with the addition of a source config dir, .i.e. `src/main/config`.
+For each subproject the standard Gradle Java plugin [project layout](http://gradle.org/docs/current/userguide/java_plugin.html#N11D6B) is assumed with the addition of a source config dir, .i.e. `src/main/config`.

 **Note** that files in your *resources* directory are placed into the compiled jar while